vkhangpham/taxonomy-generation/docs/DOCUMENTATION_GUIDE.md

   - surface in emitted manifests as per observability rules.

 How to Add a New Module Doc
-- Copy `docs/MODULE_TEMPLATE.md` to `docs/modules/<name>.md`.
+- Start from an existing, representative spec (e.g., `docs/modules/raw-extraction.md`) and use it as a template.
-- Fill each section, keeping bullets concise and testable.
+- Fill each canonical section, keeping bullets concise and testable.
 - Add “See also” references and status to `docs/MODULE_INDEX.md`.
 - Submit with links to manifests or regression diffs when applicable.